notverygoodatpython/service-stopper/README.md

 # To customise the script
 Simply change the name of the started/stopped/queried service to whatever you want in the two .bat files (use task manager; services tab to find the relavent service)
 # Beware
 The script CANNOT run on its own, it still requires you to click 'allow' in the UAC prompt.
-You could use one of the suggestions here: https://www.techgainer.com/disable-uac-prompts-specific-programs-windows/   but I haven't tried any of them so they are unproven (also you would probably need to disable UAC for the entire CMD.exe, which isn't a gread idea.)
+You could use one of the suggestions here: https://www.techgainer.com/disable-uac-prompts-specific-programs-windows/   but I haven't tried any of them so they are unproven (also you would probably need to disable UAC for the entire CMD.exe, which isn't a great idea.)

 This whole program most likely doesn't work on linux or any other os.